ChainSafe/game-docs-v2/docs/v2/7_using-the-minter.md

 :::info

   Our minter is currently working on both EVM testnet and mainnet.
-A fuller list of supported chains will be added upon request from other chains and our wider gaming community.
+A full list of supported chains will be added upon request from other chains and our wider gaming community.